I've spent half a century writing for radio and print (mostly print). I hope to still be tapping the keys as I take my last breath.

 Anti-anxiety drugs and mood stabilizers have joined the list of pharmaceuticals that are now used widely to improve mental health.

-However, as with all medications, there are side effects that can range from mild to severe.
-But even powerful side effects are preferable to torture and execution.
+However, as with most therapies, there are side effects that can range from mild to severe.
+But, even powerful side effects are preferable to torture and execution.

 - “Introduction and History of Mental Illness.”
 The Virtual Psychology Classroom, undated.